 Following are the steps that can be taken to get customer insights:

-1) Customer monitoring :
+1) Customer Monitoring

 Marketers should continuously monitor customer activities when it comes to buying a product.
 The steps taken by the customer, the means of need generation, ways to which customers respond, all of it should be carefully collected.
 While the collection is one part of it, the more difficult part is understanding the data and applying it for the benefit of the company.

 Customer monitoring includes data collection and monitoring as well.
 Online e-commerce websites give such insights useful for marketers.
-The login time of customer on an app, the browsing history, amount of time spent on every page or product, time is taken to decide, and all such relevant activity can be accessed easily which will help such apps to place the product according to the preference of the customer.
+The login time of the customer on an app, the browsing history, amount of time spent on every page or product, time taken to decide, and all such relevant activity can be accessed easily which will help such apps to place the product according to the preference of the customer.

-For example, if the search shows that the majority of customers have searched for white variant of iPhone XS Max on Amazon, then Amazon will may make the product available and increase the cost, while if the Rose Gold version of the same phone is not being searched for, then the company may drop its price to push the sales.
+For example, if the search shows that the majority of customers have searched for a white variant of iPhone XS Max on Amazon, then Amazon will make the product available and increase the cost, while if the Rose Gold version of the same phone is not being searched for, then the company may drop its price to push the sales.

-2) Customer Input :
+2) Customer Input